EricCasey/Queens-MMA-Notes/i_COOL_TERMS.md

 ## Antithetic
     * Against the thesis, 'antithesis'

+## Specification Limits
+    * USL : upper specification limit
+    * LSL : lower specification limit

+## Process Capability Index
+    * CP = (USL - LSL) / 6-sigma

+## Six Sigma Process
+    * A process that yields 3.4 defective parts per million.
+        * Muda (無駄, also ムダ) (English: Waste)
+        * Mura (斑 or ムラ) (English: Unevenness)
+        * Muri (無理) (English: Overburden)

+## Poka-Yoke (ポカヨケ)
+    * Japanese word for 'error proofing'
+    * Originally 'baka-yoke' for 'idiot proofing'

+## Obeya (大部屋)
+    * Manager's meeting.
+Literally: Large room, war room, council room

+## Jidoka (自働化)
+    * Japanese word meaning "Automation with a human touch"
+    * Build a culture of stopping to fix problems, to get quality right from the start.

+## Heijunka (平準化)
+    * Level out the workload (work like the tortoise, not the hare)

+## Kaizen (改善)
+    * Japanese word for 'continuous improvement'

+## Gemba (現場)
+    * The actual place, the place where the real work is done; On site

+## Andon (行灯)
+    * A large lighted board used to alert floor supervisors to a problem at a specific station.
+Literally: Signboard)

+## Kanban (看板, also かんばん)
+    * Sign, Index Card

+## Toyota Production System
+    * Waste of overproduction (largest waste)
+    * Waste of time on hand (waiting)
+    * Waste of transportation
+    * Waste of processing itself
+    * Waste of stock at hand
+    * Waste of movement
+    * Waste of making defective products
+    * Waste of underutilized workers

+## ANOVA Gauge R & R
+    * ANOVA gauge repeatability and reproducibility is a measurement systems analysis technique that uses an analysis of variance (ANOVA) random effects model to assess a measurement system.

+## The 5 Whys
+    * 5 Whys is an iterative interrogative technique used to explore the cause-and-effect relationships underlying a particular problem.[1]
+The primary goal of the technique is to determine the root cause of a defect or problem by repeating the question "Why?"
+Each answer forms the basis of the next question.
+The "5" in the name derives from an anecdotal observation on the number of iterations needed to resolve the problem.

+## S.I.P.O.C Tooling
+    * In process improvement, a SIPOC (sometimes COPIS) is a tool that summarizes the inputs and outputs of one or more processes in table form.
+The acronym SIPOC stands for suppliers, inputs, process, outputs, and customers which form the columns of the table.
+It was in use at least as early as the total quality management programs of the late 1980s[a] and continues to be used today in Six Sigma, lean manufacturing, and business process management.

 ## FUN FACTS:
     * AI Translation French-English is most robust because of Canada's public parliamentary notes